Autostronomy/AutoProf/README.md

 - ap_plotpath: Path to file where diagnostic plots should be written, see also *ap_doplot*.
 Default is current directory. (string)
 - ap_plotdpi: sets dpi for plots (default 300).
 Can be used to reduce file size, or to increase detail in images (int)
 - ap_hdulelement: index for hdul of fits file where image exists.
 Default is 0. (int)
-- ap_delimiter: Delimiter character used to separate values in output profile.
-Will default to a comma (",") if not given (string)
 - ap_new_pipeline_methods: Allows user to set methods for the AutoProf pipeline analysis.
 See *Modifying Pipeline Methods* for more information (dict)
 - ap_new_pipeline_steps: Allows user to change the AutoProf analysis pipeline by adding, removing, or re-ordering steps.
 See *Modifying Pipeline Steps* for more information (list)
 - ap_zeropoint: Photometric zero point, default is 22.5 (float)